xuankimtran/docs-1/pages/katalon-studio/how-to-guides/set-new-default-JRE.md

    <img alt="select standard-VM" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/change-jre/standard-vm.png" width=90%>

-4. Browse to the JRE or JDK 11's **Home** folder and give it a meaningful name.
-And click **Finish**.
+4. Browse to the `Home` folder of the JRE you wish to add and give it a name.
+Here, we name it JRE 11.
+Click **Finish**.

    <img alt="Browse to the JRE location" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/change-jre/browse-jre.png" width=90%>

-5. In **Installed JREs**, set it as the default one and save the changes.
+5. In the **Installed JREs** interface, check the newly added JRE to set it the default one.
+Click **Apply and close**.

    <img alt="Change default" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/change-jre/default.png" width=90%>

 ## Use the newly added JRE in a test project

-Then, to run and compile a test project with the new JRE, you are required to add the JAXB API 2.3.1 `.jar` library to that project.
+Then, to run and compile a test project with the new JRE, you are required to add the `jaxb-api-2.3.1.jar` library to that project.

 Useful links: